Joe Launchbury: International career

 Launchbury retained his starting place for the 2013 Autumn internationals as England beat first Australia and then Argentina, a game in which he scored his first international try, grounding the ball after a rolling maul.
 A second try followed against the All Blacks, although he was forced off after 46 minutes with a shoulder injury.
 England were unable to repeat the previous year's win, losing 30–22.
 Launchbury was ever-present during the 2014 Six Nations, starting all five games including the match against Ireland in which he made 15 tackles and won three turnovers.
 His partnership in the second row with Courtney Lawes, which began during the Autumn internationals, was praised throughout the tournament as England finished runners-up for the second year in a row.

 Launchbury was among an initial group of 30 players selected for the three Test summer tour to New Zealand.
 He started the first two games, in which England were defeated narrowly,.
 He was dropped for the third Test but was restored to the starting line-up after Geoff Parling failed to overcome an injury sustained in the second game.
 England lost the game 36–13, their heaviest defeat of the tour, as New Zealand took the series 3–0.

 Launchbury was named Man of the Match in two consecutive Six Nations games: against Wales and Italy.
 Launchbury was not selected to be a member of the British an Irish Lions Touring party to New Zealand, which was a controversial call following his success in the Six Nations.
 Many Rugby experts were left confused by Launchbury's shock omission from the Squad.

 Launchbury was called up for the 2022 Six Nations to replace Lewis Ludlam, who suffered a rib injury in the second half of England’s first match against Scotland.

 International tries

 Personal life

-Launchbury is married to Mallory Bourn and they have two children, Blythe and Hayden.
+Launchbury is married to Mallory Bourn and they have three children, Blythe Alexandra, Hayden Oliver and Quinn Alexander.
+His brother in law is footballer Korey Smith (their wives are sisters).